vsugrob/verdaccio-plugin-delay-filter/README.md

 - Removes blocked versions from the `versions` map.
 - Removes tags for blocked version from `dist-tags`.
-- Sets `dist-tags.latest` to most recent untagged version that survived filtering.
+- Sets `dist-tags.latest` to most recent stable version that survived filtering.
 - Removes `time` entries corresponding to blocked versions.
 - Fixed `created` and `modified` fields of `time`.
 - Removes no longer relevant files from `_distfiles`.